D3. Grabbing Objects in VR

 Hierarchy

-. - Expand the rig and select the
+. - Right-click on it and select

 Add Component